Mississippi Hourly Paycheck Calculator

 HattiesburgNoN/ANo municipal wage tax on employees

-• Overtime: Most non-exempt workers earn 1.5× the regular rate after 40 hours/week (FLSA baseline; Mississippi has no separate daily OT rule).
+• Overtime: Non-exempt workers earn 1.5× regular rate after 40 hours/week (FLSA baseline; Mississippi has no daily OT rule).

-• Pay frequency: Employers must pay on a regular, predictable schedule (commonly biweekly or semimonthly) and provide itemized wage statements.
+• Pay frequency: Employers must pay on a regular, predictable schedule (biweekly or semimonthly) and provide itemized wage statements.

 • Leave rules: Mississippi has no statewide paid sick leave mandate; check employer policies and any federal program interactions.